 John Azumah holds a PhD in Islamics from the University of Birmingham, UK, and is the Director for the Centre of Islamic Studies at the London School of Theology.
 He has previously served as a Research Fellow with the Akrofi-Christaller Institute in Ghana.
 Dr. Azumah is the author of The Legacy of Arab-Islam in Africa: A Quest for Inter-Religious Dialogue (Oxford: Oneworld Publications, 2001) and has written articles on the subject in various academic journals.

-The following quotes were transcribed from statements Azumah made in the video below (they did not come from his book):
+Note: The following quotes were transcribed from statements Azumah makes in the video below (they did not come from his book):

 “A comparison of the Islamic slave trade to the American slave trade reveals some extremely interesting contrasts.